 It is all about delivering the true message of the Word of God.
 But it can only be properly done within the context of worshiping God under the true direction of his Holy Spirit.
 Letting the true and pure Holy Spirit of God rule in the heart of the worshipers.
-Therefore in this scripture (Rev1:4), and in Rev 4:5, and 5:6-7 it speaks of the “seven Spirits of God sent forth into all the earth”.
+Therefore in this scripture (Rev1:4), and in Rev 4:5, e 5:6-7 it speaks of the “seven Spirits of God sent forth into all the earth”.
 Jesus told his disciples to “Go ye into all the world, and preach the gospel to every creature.”
 (Mark 16:15) This denotes not 7 different spirits, but rather (matching the 4 other categorizations of the message into 7 parts) the one Holy Spirit working through God’s true servants/messengers to preach the Word of God in every age of time.
 It also shows where true preachers anointed by the Holy Ghost get their messages from, by worshiping “before his (God’s) throne.”
 (Note: these are “ministering spirits, sent forth to minister for them who shall be heirs of salvation” Heb 1:14)

 - Note: The message divided up 4 different times into 7 parts also reflects the manner in which God promised the Old Testament Israelites in Leviticus 26:18-28 that he would correct them if they forsook him.
 Four different times he said he would correct them “seven times.”